Loss aversion and the welfare ranking of policy interventions: Loss aversion-sensitive dominance

 where $v: \calX \rightarrow \R$ is called a \emph{value function}.\footnote{Formally speaking we have $W_v(F)$ but we suppress the subscript $v$ for expositional brevity.} \end{deff}

-The social value function defined above is the value assigned to the distribution of $X$ by a social planner that uses the value function $v$ to convert individual gains and losses into a measure of well-being \citep{GajdosWeymark12}.
+The social value function defined above is the value assigned to the distribution of $X$ by a social planner that uses the value function $v$ to convert gains and losses into a measure of well-being \citep{GajdosWeymark12}.
 This value function $v$ does not have to coincide with any individual's $v$ in the population: as mentioned in the Introduction, the social planner is averse to individual losses either because individuals are loss-averse themselves (political economy motivation), or because she holds normative views that imply her loss aversion towards $X$.
 In either case, $v$ will exhibit loss-aversion, i.e. there is asymmetry in the valuation of gains and losses, where losses are weighed more heavily than gains of equal magnitude.
 Furthermore, $v$ assigns negative value to losses and positive value to gains and is non-decreasing.
 These properties are formally listed in the next definition.\footnote{This standard interpretation of the social welfare function can be further extended.
 For example, individuals may be uncertain about their counterfactual outcome and form an expectation of $v(\cdot)$ given $z_0$.
 Then we write $W(F) = \int \int v(x, z_0) \dd F_{X|Z_0} (x|z_0) \dd F_{Z_0}(z_0)$.
-Denoting a new value function $v^*(z_0) = \int v(x, z_0) \dd F_{X|Z_0} (x|z_0)$, i.e. an expected value for a given $z_0$, $W(F)$ is as in Definition \ref{def:svf}.}
+Denoting a new value function $v^*(z_0) = \int v(x, z_0) \dd F_{X|Z_0} (x|z_0)$, i.e. an expected value for a given $z_0$, $W(F)$ is as in Definition \ref{def:svf}.}$^{,}$\footnote{An interesting direction for future research is to axiomatize the class of social value functions and possibly develop measures of loss aversion based on this class.
+Some inspiration for axiomatization may come from the inequality and poverty measurement literature.
+For example, ratio scale invariance (i.e. proportional changes to the units in which gains and losses are measured do not matter), may be a powerful axiom in obtaining a specific functional form.}